isaac-sim/IsaacGymEnvs/docs/framework.md

 ### Imports ###
 * The `torch_jit_utils` script has been moved to IsaacGymEnvs.
 Tasks that are importing from `rlgpu.utils.torch_jit_utils` should now import from `utils.torch_jit_utils`.
 * The original `BaseTask` class has been converted to `VecTask` in IsaacGymEnvs.
-All tasks inheriting from the previous `BaseTask` should modify `from rlgpu.tasks.base.base_task import BaseTask` to `from tasks.base.vec_task import VecTask`.
+All tasks inheriting from the previous `BaseTask` should modify `from rlgpu.tasks.base.base_task import BaseTask` to `from isaacgymenvs.tasks.base.vec_task import VecTask`.

 ### Class Definition ###
 * Your task class should now inherit from `VecTask` instead of the previous `BaseTask`.